 Our INNOVATIVE CURRICULUM features an intensive introduction to Chinese language and culture with an equal emphasis on English and American culture.
-The Chinese Mandarin Immersion Program provides students with a rich bi-cultural experience that prepares students to succeed in two worlds, American and Chinese while respecting the important and enduring differences between the two.
+The Chinese Mandarin Immersion Program provides students with a rich bi-cultural experience that prepares them to succeed in two worlds, American and Chinese, while respecting the important and enduring differences between the two.

-Students work individually on “skill” subjects (e.g., language, math) and in multi-age groups in “content” subjects (e.g., science, history).
+During their enrollment, students work individually on “skill” subjects (e.g., language, math) and in multi-age groups in “content” subjects (e.g., science, history).
 Chinese is spoken exclusively for the first three hours of the day.
-In the afternoon, students use English for all subjects.
-All of the teachers working with students in this program are fluent in English or both languages.
+In the afternoon, students speak and write in English for all subjects.
+All of the teachers working with students in this program are fluent in the languages they teach.
 The student-teacher ratio never exceeds 10:1.

 This immersion program goes beyond traditional bilingual education.
-The Chinese portion of the curriculum focuses primarily on spoken language, with an introduction to simplified characters and a phonetic system using the Western alphabet.
-The cultural program includes modern and traditional history, art, crafts, music, and dance, as well as modern cuisine, manners, and forms of physical exercise to give students a more thorough understanding of Chinese culture while they learn the language.
+The Chinese portion of the curriculum focuses primarily on spoken language with an introduction to simplified characters and a phonetic system using the Western alphabet.
+The cultural program incorporates subjects such as modern and traditional history, art, crafts, music, and dance, as well as modern cuisine, manners, and forms of physical exercise to give students a more thorough understanding of Chinese culture while they learn the language.